Finian's Rainbow

 Finian's Rainbow is a musical with a book by E. Y. Harburg and Fred Saidy, lyrics by Harburg, and music by Burton Lane, produced by Lee Sabinson.
 The original 1947 Broadway production ran for 725 performances, while a film version was released in 1968 and several revivals have followed.

-An elderly Irishman, Finian McLonergan, moves to the southern United States with his daughter Sharon, to bury a stolen pot of gold near Fort Knox, in the mistaken belief that it will grow.
+An elderly Irishman, Finian McLonergan, moves to the southern United States with his daughter Sharon, to bury a stolen pot of gold near Fort Knox, in the mistaken belief that it will make him prosperous, as he imagines that the gold which he thinks has been buried at Fort Knox has made America prosperous.
 Og, a leprechaun, follows them, desperate to recover his treasure before the loss of it turns him permanently human.
 Complications arise when a bigoted and corrupt U.S. senator gets involved, and when wishes are made inadvertently over the hidden crock.
 The Irish-tinged music score includes gospel and R&B influences.

 Synopsis

 Act I

 The play opens in Rainbow Valley, Missitucky (a fictitious blend of Mississippi and Kentucky), near Fort Knox, home of a mixture of Black and White tobacco sharecroppers.
 The local sheriff and Buzz Collins, front man for local senator Billboard Rawkins, demand the locals pay their taxes or else have their land auctioned off.
 The sharecroppers want to wait for Woody Mahoney, their union leader.
 Woody's mute sister Susan the Silent communicates through dancing that Woody will bring the money, while a boy named Henry translates her dance for Collins and the sheriff.
 The sheriff begins the auction, but the sharecroppers refuse to listen and drag him and Collins off to meet Woody ("This Time of Year").

 As they leave, an elderly Irishman called Finian McLonergan arrives with his daughter Sharon.
 They have come looking for Rainbow Valley, but Sharon misses their home in Ireland ("How Are Things in Glocca Morra").
 Finian explains to Sharon that American millionaires convert their wealth into gold and bury it near Fort Knox.
-He concludes it is the soil in Fort Knox that makes the US rich, and reveals that he has a crock of gold stolen from a leprechaun, which he intends to bury.
+He concludes it is the soil in and around Fort Knox that makes the US rich, and reveals that he has a crock of gold stolen from a leprechaun, which he intends to bury.
 Woody and the sharecroppers reenter, and when Woody doesn't have enough money to pay the interest on the taxes, Finian pays the rest.
 Finian and Sharon are welcomed by the sharecroppers.
 Sharon explains her father's philosophy of following one's dream ("Look to the Rainbow").

 That night, Finian buries the gold and marks the spot, only to be met by Og, the leprechaun he stole from.
 Without his gold, Og is slowly becoming mortal, and needs it back.
 Sharon and Woody come looking for Finian, but are soon distracted by the moonlight and each other ("Old Devil Moon").